supiimishra01/NetflixClone/README.md

 - Many thanks to [@bradtraversy](https://github.com/bradtraversy) for his awesome courses - _i will not fail you sensei_
 - Thanks to [@torvalds](https://github.com/torvalds) For Making the world a better place
 - And To anyone reading this... _You're awesome!_

-That being said
-_<p align="center">To the Front... to the Back...
-End to End... cut no slack.
-Making ends meet. lol</p>_